 The Duke University School of Medicine’s Department of Anesthesiology is committed to making its activities accessible to all individuals.
 If any participant in this educational activity is in need of accommodations, please do not hesitate to notify us by phone or email in order to receive service.
 Please email Qin Zhang, MD or call at (919) 684-1384.

 On behalf of the Duke Department of Anesthesiology, we would like to thank the following organizations for their contributions.
 Continued support from organizations such as these is vital to the ongoing success of unrestricted education, research and development.
-This CME activity is supported in part by an unrestricted educational grant from Comparative Pain Research and Education Centre at NC State University.
+This CME activity is supported in part by an unrestricted sponsorship grant from the Comparative Pain Research and Education Centre at NC State University.

 Thank you to the following symposium partners: